Ashley Hunter (cartoonist): Biography

-Hunter was born in England before moving to New Zealand in 1871 with his family.
-He married a woman by the name of Eliza Jane Halyday in 1878, and eventually passed away in Auckland in 1932.
+Hunter was born in England and moved to New Zealand in 1871 with his family.
+He married Eliza Jane Halyday in 1878; he died in Auckland in 1932.

-After working as a photographer upon arrival in New Zealand, Hunter was appointed to an engineering cadet in the Public Works Department in Wellington (1872.)
-He continued to work for the Public Works Department until 1882, when he went into a private practice in partnership with James Stewart.
-Hunter then went on to become an engineer for the Westport Coal Company (1894-1897), the Paparoa Coal Company (1906–1910), the Waipa Coal Company and the Westport Stockton Coal Company (1910–1913).
-In 1918, he was responsible for laying out the Glen Afton Coal Mine and the Huntly Branch Railway.
+After working as a photographer upon arrival in New Zealand, Hunter was appointed as an engineering cadet in the Public Works Department in Wellington (1872.)
+He continued to work for the Public Works Department until 1882, when he went into private practice in partnership with James Stewart.
+Hunter then went on to become an engineer for the Westport Coal Company (1894–1897), the Paparoa Coal Company (1906–1910), the Waipa Coal Company and the Westport Stockton Coal Company (1910–1913).
+In 1918, he was responsible for laying out the Glen Afton coal mine and the Huntly branch railway.

-He was a member of the UK Institution of Civil Engineers and President of the New Zealand Society of Civil Engineers from 1922 to 1923.
+He was a member of the UK Institution of Civil Engineers and president of the New Zealand Society of Civil Engineers from 1922 to 1923.